Academic Misconduct

 The reporting described below is for resolved cases and designated reporters only.
 Faculty seeking to file an initial charge of academic misconduct should speak with their Chair or Director for information about how to proceed.

-Consistent with the requirements of The Higher Learning Commission, the Office of Academic Affairs maintains a central record of all resolved cases of academic misconduct in Maxient.
-The Maxient system allows us to capture all case outcomes across the Lawrence and Edwards campuses.
+The Office of Academic Affairs maintains a central record of all resolved cases of academic misconduct in Maxient for Lawrence and Edwards campuses.
 We periodically review this data to look at changes and patterns over time, using the information gathered to inform process.
-Authorized staff in the College and Schools are able to search Maxient to determine if a student facing current charges has a prior incident.
-Records for both undergraduate and graduate students are maintained for a period of 7 academic years.

 - Fall semester cases - February 1